GiampaoloGabba/Xamarin.Plugin.SharedTransitions/README.md

 ## Usage

-To activate transitions between pages, use the ```SharedTransitionNavigationPage``` instead the classic NavigationPage:
+To activate transitions between pages, use the ```SharedTransitionNavigationPage``` instead of the classic NavigationPage:
 ```csharp
 MainPage = new SharedTransitionNavigationPage(new Page1());
 ```